 Born in Windsor, North Carolina, 1896.
 Studied in the Corcoran School of Art, Washington, D. C., and the Pennsylvania Academy of the Fine Arts.
-Awards: Foreign Travelling Scholarship, The Pennsylvania Academy of the Fine Arts, 1923; Second Travelling Foreign Scholarship, The Pennsylvania Academy of the Fine Arts, 1925; The Fellowship of the Pennsylvania Academy of the Fine Arts' Gold Medal, 1926; First Prize in Landscape Society of Washington Artists, 1929; The Fellowship of the Pennsylvania Academy of the Fine Arts Prize, 1930; First Hallgarten Prize, National Academy of Design, 1930; M. V. Kohnstamm Prize, The Art Institute of Chicago, 1930; Landscape Prize, Connecticut Academy of Fine Arts, 1932; Third W. A. Clarke Prize and Bronze Medal, Corcoran Gallery of Art, Washington, D. C., 1937.
-Associate Member: National Academy of Design, New York City.
-Instructor in Drawing and Painting.
+Awards: Foreign Travelling Scholarship, The Pennsylvania Academy of the Fine Arts, 1923; Second Travelling Foreign Scholarship.
+The Pennsylvania Academy of the Fine Arts, 1925; The Fellowship of the Pennsylvania Academy of the Fine Arts' Gold Medal, 1926; First Prize in Landscape Society of Washington Artists, 1929; The Fellowship of the Pennsylvania Academy of the Fine Arts Prize, 1930; First Hallgarten Prize, National Academy of Design, 1930; M. V. Kohnstamm Prize The Art Institute of Chicago, 1930, Landscape Prize, Connecticut Academy of Fine Arts, 1932.
+Instructor in Drawing.